RoSk0/openstackclient-container/README.md

 ###### Specifying the AUTH_URL

 The second variable to be aware of is the AUTH_URL value that will connect you to your OpenStack cloud provider.
-This currently does not have  a default set and if none is provided at install time it will present a list of the current know public OpenStack providers to choose from.
+This currently defaults to Catalyst Cloud if none is provided at install time.

 ```
 -u https://an.openstack.vendor:5000